willferreira/multilabel-stance-detection/README.md

 2. US Election Twitter Corpus (ETC): Parinaz  Sobhani,  Diana  Inkpen,  and  Xiaodan  Zhu.2019.
 Exploring  deep  neural  networks  for  multi-target stance detection.Computational Intelligence,35(1):82–97.

 3. The Moral Foundation Twitter Corpus (MFTC): Morteza Dehghani, Joseph Hoover, Gwenyth Portillo-Wightman, Leigh Yeh, Shreya Havaldar, Ying Lin,Aida  M  Davani,  Brendan  Kennedy,   MohammadAtari,  Zahra Kamel,  and et al. 2019.
-Moral foun-dations twitter corpus.
+Moral foundations twitter corpus.

 For each of the datasets, there is an associated script that pre-processes the original dataset to be used in the code: